MoipatiThoobe/AWS-challenge-week-2/README.md

 <img width="518" alt="4" src="https://github.com/user-attachments/assets/29c0a46e-82c0-48b9-8d01-7bcaf4e04546" />

 5. Login to the AWs access portal using the credentials of the new user.
-The AWS access portal exists seperately from the AWS management console
+The AWS access portal exists separately from the AWS management console

 <img width="955" alt="5" src="https://github.com/user-attachments/assets/ead6b425-a56a-440f-b54d-d3a32cf9beed" />